simonbaird/CoolClock/README.md

 <canvas id="clockid" class="CoolClock" _showDigital _clockTitle="Local Time"></canvas>
 ````

-Extra attributes of the canvas tags will control the appearance of the clock.
+Extra attributes of the canvas tag will control the appearance of the clock.
 The fields are as follows:

 <table>
 <tr><td>class</td><td>Required</td>

-<td>Must be set to CoolClock.
-Otherwise, your canvas will be left alone.</td></tr>
+<td>Must be set to "CoolClock".
+Otherwise, your canvas will be left
+alone.</td></tr>

 <tr><td>`_skinId`</td><td>Optional.
 Default is "swissRail"</td>